Cease and Desist Letter

 Have you ever found your artwork being sold online without your permission, or perhaps someone is spreading false rumours about you?
 Maybe a former employee is violating a non-compete clause?

-A cease and desist letter is a formal way to ask someone to stop doing something that's harming you.
 A cease and desist letter in the UK is often used to protect your creative work from being used without permission, to stop someone from harassing you, or to prevent someone from making false statements that could damage your reputation.

 Using a cease and desist letter shows you're serious about protecting your rights and gives the other person a chance to fix the issue without going to court.
 If the situation escalates, your cease and desist letter serves as evidence that you tried to resolve the issue peacefully first.

-How to Draft a Cease and Desist Letter
+How to Draft a Cease and Desist Letter?

 The best way to draft a cease and desist letter is using a cease and desist letter template.
 There are also plenty of cease and desist letter examples online to help you get a feel for how your letter should look.